 Dr. Julius Liptak has a passion and commitment to surgical oncology.
 He developed this interest prior to and during his residency training in Australia.
 Dr. Liptak was then selected as Fellow in Surgical Oncology at the Animal Cancer Center at Colorado State University, the best recognized and one of the only training programs in the world for veterinary surgical oncologists.
 As a result of this training, he has gained a wealth of experience in all aspects of oncology and has over 100 publications in veterinary and human peer-reviewed journals and veterinary textbooks.

-Dr. Liptak is the current co-editor of the seminal veterinary oncology textbook, Withrow and MacEwen's Small Animal Clinical Oncology, with Drs.
+Dr. Liptak is the co-editor of the seminal veterinary oncology textbook, Withrow and MacEwen's Small Animal Clinical Oncology, with Drs.
 Vail and Thamm.
-He has recently had a proposal accepted, with three colleagues (Drs.
+With three colleagues (Drs.
 Buracco, Bacon, and Culp), Dr. Liptak is writing the first edition of A Color Atlas of Surgical Oncology of Dogs and Cats.
 Dr. Liptak is either the first or supervising author on seminal papers on oncologic diseases such as hepatocellular carcinoma, retroperitoneal sarcomas, and chest wall tumors, and surgical procedures including chest wall resections and reconstructions, rectal pull-throughs, and ventral bulla osteotomies.

 Dr. Liptak was the founding President of the Veterinary Society of Surgical Oncology.
 In 2010 he was awarded the Stephen J. Withrow Award for Advancing the Art and Science of Surgical Oncology.
-In 2012, Dr. Liptak became an ACVS Founding Fellow in Surgical Oncology - one of three in Canada and approximately 50 in the world.
-His main interests centre around musculoskeletal oncology and include bone tumors, maxillofacial surgery for oral tumors, and chest wall resection and reconstruction for rib tumors, and soft tissue sarcomas, but also soft tissue tumors such as apocrine gland anal sac adenocarcinomas.
+In 2012, Dr. Liptak became an ACVS Founding Fellow in Surgical Oncology - one of four in Canada and less than 70 in the world.
+His main interests centre around musculoskeletal oncology and include bone tumors, maxillofacial surgery for oral tumors, chest wall resection and reconstruction for rib tumors, and soft tissue sarcomas, but also soft tissue tumors such as apocrine gland anal sac adenocarcinomas.
 Dr. Liptak is also one of the pioneers in reconstruction following oncologic resections using customized 3D-printed titanium prostheses (click here for case presentations) and sentinel lymph node mapping.